For CAT AIDT Instructor Tori Brownrigg, Interior Design plus Wedding Event Planning equals a successful and fulfilling career.

-CAT: What are your top tips for students, both for their time at CAT and also for going into industry?
+CAT: What are your top tips for students, both for their time at CAT and also for going into the industry?

-TB: I think the biggest advice as a designer is to stay humble, never assume you’re an expert because the industry is constantly evolving and every project is different.
+TB: I think the biggest advice as a designer is to stay humble, and never assume you’re an expert because the industry is constantly evolving and every project is different.

 Featured Photograph by Christie Graham.